dutradda/apidaora/docs/tutorial/11-using-background-task-controller.md

 {!./src/tutorial/tutorial_11_background_task_controller_curl.bash.output!}
 ```

+## Quering

-Quering the server for the task:
+Quering the server for the task (You must replace the task_id with the server output):

 ```bash
 {!./src/tutorial/tutorial_11_background_task_controller_curl2.bash!}